stephen-gilbert-cko/flow-samples/README.md

    ```

 > [!WARNING]
-> Some features, such as standalone 3DS authentication, are not supported if using a static `SECRET_KEY`.
+> Some features, such as standalone 3DS authentication, are not supported when using a static `SECRET_KEY`.

    ### Optional